-Tuesday, February 14, 2023, the winners of the 5th edition of the Ilan Halimi Prize held at the Shoah Memorial
+Tuesday, February 14, 2023, the winners of the 5th edition of the Ilan Halimi Prize are held at the Shoah Memorial

 About the Ilan Halimi Award: